efarraro/krumit/_items/DragonFang.md

 ---

 EN_name: "Dragorn Fang"
-EN_description: "If you have stealth, increase damage by 4"
+EN_description: "While you have stealth, this weapon has +4 🔸"
 EN_flavor: "'...For days, all one can sense is the tang of gold, and a sinister rustling of feathers...' -  - Excerpt from the memoir of Ludlow 'Snake-food' Gabblesnoz. "
 tile_id: DragonFang
 cost: 4